 “Wally, you’ve really matured since the days you were a boy.
 You’ve grown into a hero, and I know Barry would be proud,” Superman said.

-Kid Flash paused, somewhat awed at Superman’s words.
+Kid Flash was taken aback, somewhat awed at Superman’s words.
 “Thank you, Superman.
 Hopefully, what I say next won’t change that,” he said.

 “What do you mean?”
 Superman said, somewhat puzzled.

 Kid Flash hesitated, fearing possible criticism.
 He finally spoke.
 “Yesterday at the cemetery, I kept thinking about how to properly honor Barry… and how to keep his legacy alive.
 Once I realized how, I spoke to the Allens about it.
 They gave both their permission and their blessing.
 In honor of who Barry was, and what he stood for…” Kid Flash swallowed the growing lump in his throat, but spoke with determination.
 “I’ve decided to adopt the identity of the Flash… to keep what he represented alive.”

 Superman, Green Lantern, and the Elongated Man stood there, their faces showing shock.
 Superman looked at Green Lantern and Ralph, then addressed Kid Flash.
 “Is this want you want to do?” he asked Kid Flash.

 “Yes.
 I have these super-speed powers, the same that Barry had.
 I won’t let his memory fade away,” Kid Flash said, stronger and more assured.